tirmisula/tirmisula.github.io/content/posts/expectation-maximization.md

 ## Definition of EM algorithm

 Expectation maximization(EM) algorithm is used to estimate parameters of model with latent variables.
-It is different from MLE which can directly find analytic expressions of parameters.
-Thus EM algorithm is an undirect iterate algorithm which is defined as follows:
+It is different from MLE which can directly find analytic expressions of parameters, EM algorithm is an undirect iterate algorithm which is defined as follows:

 $$
 \begin{align*}